urichese/webserver/README.md

 # webserver

-Group project, where I parsed configuration file and worked with CGI.

 Simple web-server, which is able to serve a fully static website.

 It works according to configuration file, where you can: